-Initial reports show the quake left hundreds of people dead and hundreds more injured.
-Damage to infrastructure, homes and roads has been extensive and more than than 100 aftershocks have occurred in the area.
-A tsunami warning was issued, but there have been no reports of tsunami-related damage thus far.
-A state of emergency has been declared by the Ecuadoran Government.
+Initial reports show the quake left more than 500 dead and approximately 4,000 more injured.
+Damage to infrastructure, homes and roads has been extensive and more than 100 aftershocks have occurred in the area.
+The Ecuadoran Government declared a state of emergency.

-The people of Japan are also reeling from the disaster there when twin earthquakes occurred within hours.
+The people of Japan are also reeling from the disaster there when twin earthquakes occurred within hours, killing more than 40 people and injuring thousands more.
 The Japanese Red Cross immediately responded, dispatching 12 medical teams to help the injured.
 Additional volunteers are distributing blankets, sleeping mats, tarps, pillows, and hygiene kits to people in shelters—as well as other support as needed.

-Both the Ecuador and Japan Red Cross Societies are still conducting assessments and have not yet asked for international assistance.
 The American Red Cross has a long-standing partnership with the Ecuadorian Red Cross and has been working in the country for years, helping kids and communities prepare for earthquake.
 See more here.
-Our hearts go out to the people of Ecuador and we will continue to monitor the situation in the coming days.
+Our hearts go out to the people of Ecuador and Japan and we will continue to monitor the situation in the coming days.